Interview – Statkraft and the Future of Renewable Energy

 Wireless charging infrastructure is also under exploration – involving charging ‘pads’ positioned underground – allowing for wireless charge-ups while parked.
 Trials have already begun, with the Department of Transport having installed wireless ‘pads’ in taxi ranks in Nottingham.

 Batteries may be about to get cheaper, more efficient and faster to charge, but with the average range of electric vehicles increasing more power will be required.
+As more power will be required, it’s likely that we’ll need to see corresponding improvements in tech to improve EV battery longevity and reduce the need for maintenance.

 We will therefore likely see a need for more rapid and ultra-rapid charging stations in convenient city locations.